doubleopen-project/doubleopen-publications/Ecosystem survey 2019/Short Ecosystem Survey 2019 report.md

 ### Analysis <!-- omit in toc -->

 - Fossology, ScanCode and SPDX Tools are clear leaders.
+All of these have existed quite some time already.
 - Both Fossology and ScanCode produce SPDX.
 - ScanCode is already integrated into e.g. OSS Review Toolkit and ClearlyDefined.
 - Fossology is already integrated to e.g. ACT initiative and ClearlyDefined
+- OSS Review Toolkit ORT has not been officially publicised and is very young; and had regardless gathered several replies.
-- However, when responses given by companies with less than 1,000 employees are removed, we find that the 3 biggest tools are Fossology, ScanCode, and ORT.
+- Also, when responses given by companies with less than 1,000 employees are removed, we find that the 3 tools with most answers are Fossology, ScanCode, and ORT.

 ---